-IOM’s structure is highly decentralized and this has enabled the Organization to acquire the capacity to deliver an ever-increasing number and diversity of projects at the request of its Member States.
+The International Organization for Migration´s (IOM) structure is highly decentralized and this has enabled the Organization to acquire the capacity to deliver an ever-increasing number and diversity of projects at the request of its Member States.
 IOM’s Field structure is composed of:

 9 Regional Offices, which formulate regional strategies and plans of action and to provide programmatic and administrative support to the countries within their regions.
 These Regional Offices are in Dakar, Senegal; Nairobi, Kenya;Cairo, Egypt; Pretoria, South Africa; San José, Costa Rica; Buenos Aires, Argentina; Bangkok, Thailand; Brussels, Belgium; Vienna, Austria;

 2 Special Liaison Offices which strengthen relations with specific multilateral bodies, diplomatic missions, and non-governmental organizations.
 These offices are located in New York, United States of America, and Addis Ababa, Ethiopia.

 2 Administrative Centres (Panama and Manila), which provide core support in the areas of information technology and administrative services to IOM’s network of offices.

 5 Country Offices with Coordinating Functions that have the additional responsibility of ensuring that migratory realities within a defined cluster of countries are taken into account in programmatic activities of the region.
 The Country Offices with Coordinating Functions are in Canberra, Australia (covering the Pacific); Rome, Italy (covering the Mediterranean); Astana, Kazakhstan (covering Central Asia); and Georgetown, Guyana (covering the Caribbean).
 A coordinating function for the cluster of countries in South Asia also exists in the Regional Office in Bangkok.